Sunlight Jr.

-Sunlight Jr. is a 2013 American drama film directed by Laurie Collyer and starring Matt Dillon and Naomi Watts.
+Sunlight Jr. is a 2013 American drama film directed by Laurie Collyer and starring Naomi Watts and Matt Dillon.
 The film is a poignant vignette following a couple expecting their first child.
 The couple must come to grips with their dire financial situation while in the midst of an unplanned pregnancy and its subsequent challenges.
-The film is inspired by Barbara Ehrenreich’s non-fiction book “Nickel and Dimed” which investigates many of the difficulties low-wage workers face.
+The film is inspired by Barbara Ehrenreich's non-fiction book Nickel and Dimed which investigates many of the difficulties low-wage workers face.

 Plot

-Unmarried lovers Melissa, a convenience store clerk, and Richie, confined to a wheelchair since a motorcycle accident, try to make ends meet on her low wages and his disability check which he supplements with occasional handyman work.
+Unmarried lovers Melissa, a convenience store clerk, and Richie, who uses a wheelchair following a motorcycle accident, try to make ends meet on her low wages and his disability check which he supplements with occasional handyman work.
 Their dire situation is illustrated early in the film when Richie is stranded in his car because he has run out of gas, yet he keeps spending money in bars.
 Soon they face eviction for non-payment of rent from the seedy motel in which they live, and an unplanned pregnancy for which they can't afford the medical bills.
-As a last resort they move in with Melissa’s alcoholic mother who makes money by taking foster children into her bedbug infested home.
+As a last resort they move in with Melissa's alcoholic mother who makes money by taking foster children into her bedbug infested home.